Triple Crown of Full Circle

 Meet Miho

-Miho is a featured athlete in the 2021 book National Geographic Almanac and 2019 World’s Most Adventurous Women in Men’s Journal.
-She is the recipient of the 2018 Alumni Achievement Award from the National Outdoor Leadership School and the 2017 SHIFT Adventure Athlete Award.
-Miho also serves as a member of the Outdoor CEO Diversity Pledge Steering Committee and most recently worked as the Director of Equity & Inclusion at NatureBridge.
+Miho was included in Men’s Journal’s 2023 list of the 45 Most Adventurous Women of the Past 45 Years and recognized as a featured athlete in the 2021 edition of the National Geographic Almanac.
+She is the recipient of several awards, including the 2024 OAK Leaf Award from Outdoor Alliance for Kids, the 2021 Howard Bell Award from AEOE, the 2018 Alumni Achievement Award from the National Outdoor Leadership School, and the 2017 SHIFT Adventure Athlete Award.
+Additionally, Miho also serves as a member of the Outdoor CEO Diversity Pledge Steering Committee and recently worked as the Director of Equity & Inclusion at NatureBridge.

 Photo courtesy of Michael A. Estrada